-Experts in commercial property litigation and residential disputes
+Experts in commercial property litigation and dispute resolution

-Blake Morgan is an expert commercial property disputes law firm specialising in residential and commercial property litigation.
+Blake Morgan is an expert commercial property disputes law firm specialising in all aspects of property litigation.

 We regularly work alongside our property transaction colleagues to resolve potential real estate disputes before they become contentious and carry out risk assessments for their clients where a potential dispute is apparent as well as conduct litigation in the Courts and Tribunals.

 Our real estate disputes experts strategically advise on all aspects of commercial property which includes opposed and unopposed lease renewals, dilapidations and disrepair, rent reviews, recovery of arrears, early termination of leases by service of break notices, and forfeiture of leases, providing our clients with effective management of their estates as owners or occupiers.

 Our commercial property disputes lawyers advise developers and landowners regarding compensation payable for loss of light and working, alongside specialist surveyors and insurers.
 Our team acts and advises on the benefits of registering light obstruction notices to prevent neighbouring landowners obtaining a right to light over your land.

 With the introduction of the new Communications Code introduced by the Digital Economy Act 2017, we advise landowners about their rights and control of land and the procedures introduced by the Act where there is a telecommunications operator in situ.